ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A few weeks before Google announced plans to “reduce” the Flutter core team and “scale back” the number of open projects to “refocus” on…</blockquote>

 <h3>4.
-Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>
+An app in a day — Story of our new app - <a href="https://medium.com/@pyari-kumaran/an-app-in-a-day-story-of-our-new-app-511496bf6828" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elye - A One Eye Dev By His Grace`**
+✍️ **posted by `Pyari Kumaran`**

-<blockquote>An Aligned Autonomy Scaling Mobile Development Approach</blockquote>
+<blockquote>My regular little chitchats!</blockquote>

 <h3>5.
-The Complexity of Mobile E2E Testing: A Common Dilemma - <a href="https://medium.com/@hello_73712/the-complexity-of-mobile-e2e-testing-a-common-dilemma-b08495f7f8a3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Socket & Plug Design Kit: A Scalable, Collaborative Model for Mobile Development - <a href="https://medium.com/mobile-app-development-publication/socket-plug-design-kit-a-scalable-collaborative-model-for-mobile-development-4572afb99821" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gil Avraham`**
+✍️ **posted by `Elye - A One Eye Dev By His Grace`**

-<blockquote>End-to-end (E2E) testing of a mobile application can be challenging due to the many variables involved.
-Mobile apps rely on both a frontend…</blockquote>
+<blockquote>Beyond Aligned Autonomy — A Independently Dependent Collaborated Approach in Scaling Mobile Development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Top Nine Android Developer Interview Questions You Should Know - <a href="https://medium.com/proandroiddev/top-9-android-developer-interview-questions-you-should-know-05e8fe2acd2c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Securing Android Apps from the Ground Up - <a href="https://medium.com/@meytataliti/securing-android-apps-from-the-ground-up-4571ef0fb64d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Meyta Taliti`**

-<blockquote>When applying for a job as an Android developer, you’ll need expertise in Android, Kotlin, and other relevant skills, depending on the team…</blockquote>
+<blockquote>Android owes its success to its unwavering commitment to innovation and its open-source philosophy.
+This approach has enabled developers…</blockquote>

 <h3>2.
 Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>